-For Students Seeking Tutoring in Lyon Charter Township, We Offer:
+Private, In-Home Tutoring in Lyon Charter Township, Michigan

-SchoolTutoring Academy’s tutoring programs for Lyon Charter Township students start with a FREE ACADEMIC ASSESSMENT with an Academic Director.
-Our flagship tutoring programs are available starting at $199.99/month (about $25/hour) which include regular one-on-one tutoring, academic mentorship, bi-monthly progress reports, learning profiles, and parental conference calls.
+Get started with SchoolTutoring Academy’s tutoring programs for Lyon Charter Township, Michigan students.
+Start with a FREE ACADEMIC ASSESSMENT with an Academic Director.
+Our flagship tutoring programs are available starting at $199.99/month (about $25/hour)

 The curriculum at South Lyon Community Schools is based on the educational standards established in the Michigan Merit Curriculum.
 The curriculum allows the school to create learning opportunities that help the students to be prepared for their college and career goals.
 The curriculum provides the scope and sequence for learning and allows for areas where teachers of different subjects can collaborate to help students see the connections between what they are learning.
 There are also electives in the arts and career technical education which offer post-secondary preparatory courses.